Faropoint's Sale-Leaseback Strategy Starts Small For Big Returns

 Investor appetite for larger transactions grew during the first half of 2024.
 That coincides with a rise in user demand for big spaces: Leasing for properties over 1M SF in the first half of this year outpaced 2023 levels by over 6M SF.

-The fund is targeting properties that are under 200K SF and are right outside of major cities along the East Coast and Sun Belt.
+The fund is targeting properties that are around 200K SF and are right outside of major cities along the East Coast and Sun Belt.
 A recent deal highlights its sweet spot: It purchased a 220K SF warehousing and manufacturing plant in Georgia for $16.5M.

 One of the worries with sale-leasebacks is the tenant going into default on a 15-year lease.
 Faropoint execs said they don't see that as a big risk with their strategy because they are focusing less on creditworthiness of tenants and more on property fundamentals.